China berates visiting New Zealand defense minister over South China Sea stance

 Chinese Defence Minister Chang Wanquan told the forum that China and ASEAN would hold maritime drills next year, though he gave no details, adding China was willing to "manage disputes".

-A Malaysian general told Reuters on the sidelines of the forum that China had been exercising restraint and there had been no increase in Chinese military activity in the parts of the South China Sea which Malaysia claims.
+A Malaysian general told Reuters on the sidelines of the forum that China had been exercising restraint, with no increase in Chinese military activity in the parts of the South China Sea Malaysia claims.

 "In fact we are establishing military cooperation with China to build up confidence so that we understand one another better," said Malaysia Armed Forces chief Zulkefli Mohd Zin.

-(Writing by Paul Carsten; Editing by Muralikumar Anantharaman)
+Writing by Paul Carsten; Editing by Muralikumar Anantharaman